- Cheapest car insurance in Washington for a bad driving record

 Cheapest car insurance in Washington with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Farmers, with rates averaging $1,883 or $157.
+Farmers is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,883 or $157.

 This table shows Washington drivers how much multiple tickets increase premiums.